ils94/PSQLChat/README.md

 # Features

-- Send and store messages in a database.
+- Store and retrieve messages in the database;
-- Retrieve messages from the database and display them.
-- Easily send images using the Imgur API.
+- Easily send images using the Imgur API (needs to save API Key);
-- Open Imgur images within the app.
-- Save your own Imgur API Key.
-- Pause/Resume Chat loop to see all chat messages.
-- Show all database messages and allow searching within the database.
+- Search for messages in the database;
-- Turn on notifications and receive the last 10 messages sent to the database (may vary depending on the phone).
+- Turn on/off notifications;
-- Share the database link for easier login.
+- Share the database credentials (QR Code or Intent Share);
-- Generate a QR Code for an easier and secure way to share database credentials.
-- Save multiple databases to quickly switch between them.
+- Save multiple databases to quickly switch between them;
-- Edit saved databases.
-- Adjust font size.
+- Adjust font size;
-- Message Encryptation and Decryptation using AES-256.
+- Message Encryptation and Decryptation using AES-256;
-- Able to setup a password to lock the app's chat.
+- Able to setup a password to lock the app.
-- Filter out the Decrypt errors from the chat (in case you are in a database where others have different encrypt keys).

 ---